Tons of micro stakes-related poker questions today… 8 of ’em covering bankroll rules, preflop choices, post-flop play and my study recommendations.

 This isn’t legal advice.

 I’ve never had an issue playing online since Black Friday.
 The only real concern is that the sites are unregulated, so they could pack up and leave, taking your bankroll with them.
-That’s why I only play on sites that have been established and around for a long time (like Americas Cardroom and Carbon Poker).
+That’s why I only play on sites that have been established and around for a long time.
 But, there’s always a risk that they’ll leave, so I keep a minimum bankroll on each.

 Withdrawing from them is quick and easy with bitcoin, so I’ve never ran into any issues.